Rawalpindi–Islamabad Metrobus: Lines

+Feeder routes

 Stations

 The Functional elements of the Red and Orange Line Stations include ticketing booths, concourse level passenger transfer, escalators, platform screen, public toilets, doors turnstiles for automatic fare collection and all other amenities for passenger convenience.
 A central ITS control room is also included in the project to control the whole operation of the Metro Bus system.

 Meanwhile, stations of Green and Blue Line are ground-level, however, at most places, there are no pedestrian crossings on main highways such as Kashmir Highway.
 This puts commuters at a grave danger and reduces interest in the service.

 Ticketing and fares

-The Red and Orange Lines uses e-ticketing and Intelligent Transportation System wand.
+The Red and Orange Lines uses e-ticketing and Intelligent Transportation System wand influencedby the Peshawar BRT.
 The ticketing options include a single-ride token and a refillable metro bus card.

 On the other hand, the Green and Blue Line don't have any proper standardized ticketing system yet.
-As of February, 2023, CMTA is working on working on creating a streamline ticketing system for the three routes.
+As of October 2024, CDA is working on working on creating a streamline ticketing system for the Feeder routes as they have KenKart based ticket solution which supports card payment, online through app & one time paper based tickets.
+However, launching of same is pending without any valid reason.